Assam Police SI result 2022 declared; here’s download link

 The written examination was conducted on April 24.

 Qualified candidates will have to appear for the PST/PET round to be held from June 20 to 25.
 Applicants will be able to download their hall tickets from June 15 to 17.
-The PST?PET will be held at two different venues at Guwahati:
+The PST/PET will be held at two different venues at Guwahati:

 - Sub Inspector (UB) in Assam Police: 4th Assam Police Battalion, Kahilipara, Guwahati-781019.